 Link to social media ONLY when appropriate

 Some companies choose to link to their social media accounts in their signatures.
 But it’s not for everyone.
-Linking to social media accounts like Facebook, LinkedIn or Twitter may be a good idea if a lot of your products, announcements and interaction with clients happen on social media.
-It is best to limit links to such pages if your company isn’t very active on social networks, posting only a few times per month or less.
+Linking to social media accounts like Facebook, LinkedIn, or Twitter may be a good idea if many of your products, announcements, and interactions with clients happen on social media.

 Include additional details

-Without making your email signature too long, it’s possible to include one or two additional details that you want your clients and prospects to see.
-Perhaps it’s a link to your blog, a newsletter subscription, a product explainer video on YouTube or an offer to download your new white paper.
+Perhaps it’s a link to your blog, a newsletter subscription, a product explainer video on YouTube, or an offer to download your new white paper.
 This additional information can change as new sales and marketing campaigns are launched.
-This can help to drive more traffic to certain pages and boost conversions.
+This can help to drive more traffic to specific pages and boost conversions.

 Use images cautiously